fabong/serviceSms/README.md

 ### Subscribe

 This route subscribes a callback for a response from the sms receiver.
-*If you want to register a callback with the same phone and callbackUrl than an existing one*, **the new register will overwrite it**.
+*If you want to register a callback with the same phone and serviceUrl than an existing one*, **the new register will overwrite it**.

+** The serviceUrl and callbackPath has to point to a POST route which accepts to receive an [incomingSms](#incomingSms) object.

 #### Request Parameters